Greater plantain (plantago major) is a very common weed in lawns and disturbed ground all over the UK.

 It is a native plant to the UK and Europe.
 Globalisation has helped it to spread and naturalise it throughout the world.

-Comes from the latin Planta, meaning sole of the foot. i.e. spread out and low growing.
+The latin name originates from the word Planta, meaning sole of the foot. i.e. spread out and low growing.
 Major translates to greater or larger.

 Greater plantain on your lawn